wp-slimstat/wp-slimstat/readme.txt

 = I am using WP Touch, and mobile visitors are not tracked by your plugin.
 How can I fix this problem? = WP Touch has an advanced option that they call Restricted Mode, which attempts to fix issues where other plugins load scripts which interfere with WPtouch CSS and JavaScript.
 If you enable this feature, it will prevent WP SlimStat from running the tracking script (thank you, [Per](http://wordpress.org/support/topic/known-users-not-logged)).

-= Why do I see discrepancies between Google Analytics, Jetpack Stats and Slimstat? = Both Jetpack and GA use Javascript to track visitors.
-All the other pageviews are ignored, because search engines and other crawlers don't execute that client-side code.

-WP SlimStat, on the other side, has a server-based tracking engine, which can capture *all* of your visitors, both 'humans' and 'bots'.
-That's the main reason why you may see more (some times much more) traffic recorded by WP SlimStat.

-= I noticed that the file `view.css` contains numerous base64 encoded strings, which I find kind of alarming.
-Is this normal? =
-I'm particularly serious when it comes to data integrity and safety, and I always try to put the best of my knowledge to make sure WP SlimStat is secure and doesn't carry any vulnerability.
-What you found in the CSS is a common technique used by experienced web developers to optimize site performances by 'embedding' small images (mainly icons) directly into the CSS, thus avoiding extra requests to the server to download all the media elements referenced by the page.
-You can get more information about this technique on [Wikipedia](http://en.wikipedia.org/wiki/Data_URI_scheme).

 = How can I change the colors associated to color-coded pageviews (known user, known visitors, search engines, etc)? = Go to Settings > SlimStat > View tab and paste your custom CSS into the corresponding field.
 Use the following code as a reference: